ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/mail/exim.md

 ## Parsing logs.

 Here are some basic commands that you can use to look through the mail queue.
 These are especially useful if your mail queue has a large amount of emails.
-A mail queue with a lot of emails could point to a misconfiguration or a compromise on the server with malicious code causing the server to spam out.
+A mail queue with a lot of emails could point to a misconfiguration or a compromise on the server with malicious code causing the server to generate spam out.
 Here are a few of the basic commands that you can use through SSH to look at the details of your mail queue.

 View the mail queue.